escodb/design/src/remove.md

-While this can be implemented on top of an API that requires an item to be read before it's deleted, just to get its current version, this isn't how we intend VaultDB to be used. `update()` hides the internal concurrency control by taking an update function rather than a new state, and it retries until the update succeeds.
+While this can be implemented on top of an API that requires an item to be read before it's deleted, just to get its current version, this isn't how we intend EscoDB to be used. `update()` hides the internal concurrency control by taking an update function rather than a new state, and it retries until the update succeeds.
 For symmetry it makes sense to treat `remove()` like a special kind of update and retry it until it succeeds.
 If the application isn't co-ordinating